What I learned from Profit First

 If you have any questions about Profit First, comment below or contact me!
 I’m happy to answer questions.

-If you’d like to purchase the Profit First book, you can purchase it online here:
+If you’d like to purchase the Profit First book, please purchase it at your local bookstore or you can purchase it online here:

 *Please note that some of the links above are affiliate links, and at no additional cost to you, I will earn a small commission if you decide to make a purchase after clicking through the link.
 I recommend them because they are helpful and useful to shopkeepers, not because of the small commissions I make if you decide to buy something through my links.
 Please do not spend any money on these products unless you feel you need them or that they will help you achieve your goals.